raymondchau515/UnnamedArenaGame/README.md

 **UNNAMED ARENA GAME PROJECT**
-Credits: (Let me know if you want your last name here)
+Credits: (Let me know if you want your real name here, this is what I will use for the final product otherwise)

 -Programming
-  Raymond - Sun_Ray
+  Raymond Chau - Sun_Ray

 -Art
-  Robert - SpookyGhost
+  SpookyGhost
-  Josi - josi
+  josi
-  Johnny - Iced
+  Iced
-  Raymond - Sun_Ray
+  Raymond Chau - Sun_Ray

 -Play Testing
-  Georgi - Link
+  Link
-  Robert - SpookyGhost
+  SpookyGhost
-  Raymond - Sun_Ray
+  Raymond Chau  - Sun_Ray

 **To do list**:
 - Tile Map Art